 Children under the age of 6 typically show no symptoms when they contract the virus.
-Older children, teens, and adults usually develop mild symptoms, which include:
+Older children, teens, and adults usually develop mild symptoms, which can include:

 In extremely rare cases, hepatitis A can lead to acute liver failure.
 This complication is most common in older adults and people who already have chronic liver disease.
 If this occurs, you will be hospitalized.
 Even in cases of liver failure, a full recovery is likely.
 Very rarely, a liver transplant is required.

 After a few weeks of rest, the symptoms of hepatitis A usually begin to improve on their own.
-To ease your symptoms you should:
+To ease your symptoms, you should:

 Written by: April Kahn